 Sustainable Business Practices

 Going green is the norm in Oregon.
 You could use your MBA to better the environment while at the same time finding ways for the company to thrive.
-Whether it be alternative power sources, cleaning up oil spills, or any other area of environmental preservation.
+Whether it be alternative power sources, cleaning up oil spills or other catastrophic events, or any other main area of environmental preservation.

 The majority of hospital directors have an MBA, but even if your goal is in a different direction in healthcare management, an MBA will be viewed positively.